begler1/20532CIDL-EXP-M2/content.md

-### Browse Resource Groups
-In the navigation pane on the left side of the Azure Portal, scroll down, and then click More Services.
-In the Browse blade that displays, click Resource groups.

-#### :camera: SCREENSHOT
->LODSProperties
->* Uri = screens/666263.jpg

-### Click the Add button
-In the Resource groups blade that displays, view your list of resource groups.
-At the top of the Resource groups blade, click the Add button.

-#### :camera: SCREENSHOT
->LODSProperties
->* Uri = screens/666264.jpg

-### In the Resource group blade, perform the following
-In the Resource group blade, perform the following steps:
-a.
-In the Resource group name dialog box, provide the value 20532.
-b.
-In the Resource group location list, select the region that is closest to your current location.
-c.
-In the Resource group blade, click Create.

-#### :bulb: KNOWLEDGE
-Note: You can click on the LODS "Support" tab to view what data center location that this VM is running in.
-Click the LODS "Content" tab to return to these instructions.

-#### :camera: SCREENSHOT
->LODSProperties
->* Uri = screens/666265.jpg

 ### Browse Virtual networks
 In the navigation pane on the left side of the Azure Portal, scroll down, and then click More Services.
 In the Browse blade that displays, scroll down and click Virtual networks.